mdn/content/files/en-us/web/javascript/reference/global_objects/string/startswith/index.md

 - `searchString`
   - : The characters to be searched for at the start of this string.
 Cannot be a regex.
 - `position` {{optional_inline}}
-  - : The position in this string at which to begin searching for `searchString`.
+  - : The start position at which `searchString` is expected to be found (the index of `searchString`'s first character).
 Defaults to `0`.

 ### Return value